-The information contained in this document has been compiled by RBC BlueBay and/or its affiliates from sources believed to be reliable, but no representation or warranty, express or implied is made to its accuracy, completeness or correctness.
-This document should not be construed as tax or legal advice.
+The information contained in this document has been compiled by RBC and/or its affiliates from sources believed to be reliable, but no representation or warranty, express or implied is made to its accuracy, completeness or correctness.
+This document should not be construed as tax or egal advice.

-Copyright 2023 © RBC BlueBay.
-RBC Global Asset Management (RBC GAM) is the asset management division of Royal Bank of Canada (RBC) which includes RBC Global Asset Management (U.S.) Inc. (RBC GAM-US), RBC Global Asset Management Inc., RBC

-Global Asset Management (UK) Limited and RBC Global Asset Management (Asia) Limited, which are separate, but affiliated corporate entities. [®] / Registered trademark(s) of Royal Bank of Canada and BlueBay Asset Management (Services) Ltd. Used under licence.
+This document may not be reproduced in whole or part, and may not be delivered to any person without the consent of RBC BlueBay.
+Copyright 2025 © RBC BlueBay.
+RBC Global Asset Management (GAM) is the asset management division of Royal Bank of Canada (RBC) which includes RBC Global Asset Management Inc. (RBC GAM Inc.), RBC Global Asset Management (U.S.) Inc. (RBC GAM - US), RBC Global Asset Management (UK) Limited (RBC GAM - UK), RBC Global Asset Management (Asia) Limited (RBC GAM - Asia) and RBC Indigo Asset Management Inc., which are separate, but affiliated subsidiaries of RBC.® / Registered trademark(s) of Royal Bank of Canada and BlueBay Asset Management (Services) Ltd. Used under licence.
 BlueBay Funds Management Company S.A., registered office 4, Boulevard Royal L-2449 Luxembourg, company registered in Luxembourg number B88445.
+RBC Global Asset Management (UK) Limited, registered office 100 Bishopsgate, London EC2N 4AA, registered in England and Wales number 03647343.
+All rights reserved.